Whether you are spending 3 days in Bergen or a full week. This is handwritten guide that will help you.

 Here is a link to all the museums of Bergen.

-This is no doubt one of the best things to do in Bergen in sommer is explore it by bike.
+This is no doubt one of the coolest things to do in summer is explore it by bike.

 It allows so much freedom!